Calibaba276/can-fuel-price-predict-fares/README.md

 ## Data Source

-Data was obtained from the **National Bureau of Statistics (NBS), Nigeria**.
+Data was obtained from the [**National Bureau of Statistics (NBS), Nigeria**](https://microdata.nigerianstat.gov.ng/index.php/home).

 The project combines information from the NBS Petrol Price Watch and Transport Fare Watch datasets.

 ## License

-This project is intended primarily as a learning and experimentation project.
+This project is intended primarily as a learning and experimentation project. **Contributions are always Welcome!**